Canon 1D Mark II N vs Pentax K-5

-The Canon EOS-1D Mark II N and the Pentax K-5 are two digital cameras that were revealed to the public, respectively, in August 2005 and September 2010.
+The Canon EOS-1D Mark II N and the Pentax K-5 are two digital cameras that were announced, respectively, in August 2005 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C (K-5) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Pentax provides 16.1 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Pentax provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-5 is considerably smaller (48 percent) than the Canon 1D Mark II N. Moreover, the K-5 is substantially lighter (51 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1D Mark II N gets 1200 shots out of its NP-E3 battery, while the K-5 can take 740 images on a single charge of its D-LI90 power pack.
 As can be seen in the images above, the 1D Mark II N has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the K-5, Pentax provides the D-BG4 vertical grip as an optional accessory (see here on eBay).